vedi/cocos2dx-profile/README.md

 1. For Android: You can use our "sourced" modules for Android Studio (or IntelliJ IDEA) (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.iml`, `extensions/cocos2dx-profile/development/Cocos2dxProfileFromSources.iml`), just include them to your project.

-## How to move from v1.0.x to v1.2.x?
+## How to move from v1.0.x to v1.2.x+?

-Version 1.2.x is all about making the integration process on iOS and Android easier.
+From version 1.2.x it's all about making the integration process on iOS and Android easier.
-If you are using v1.0.x and want to move to v1.2.x follow these steps:
+If you are using v1.0.x and want to move to v1.2.x+ follow these steps:

 1. Pull the latest version to your `extensions` folder
 1. Remove any Soomla-related code in iOS (`AppController.mm`) and Android (`Cocos2dxActivity`), especially code related to `ServiceManager` and any other `Service`s.